bonStats/gcreg/README.md

-# gcreg

-General Constraint Regression models in `R`
+# gcreg: General Constraint Regression models in `R`

 This package is currently being developed.
 It's aim is to provide methods for fitting regression models with:
 * Functional and shape constraints, e.g. monotonicity